derbenx/nanoGo/README.md

 ## About

-This is nanoGo, it uses the google API for nano banana and imagen to create and edit images.
+This is nanoGo Beta, it uses the google API for nano banana and imagen to create and edit images.
 You will need to sign up to google for an API key.
+There may still be bugs as it is still beta, features may change as the final version ripens.

 You can:
 generatea new image via text prompt